-“Accessibility” as it relates to the Americans With Disabilities Act, provides equal access to individuals with disabilities.
+“Accessibility,” as it relates to the Americans With Disabilities Act, provides equal access to individuals with disabilities.
 Usually, we tend to think of accessibility in terms of ramps and rails; many think of the physical world and the accommodations required for people who experience barriers of access due to vision, hearing, or mobility disabilities.

 In general, “compliance” as it relates to digital accessibility refers to compliance with regulations and laws.
 As it relates to legal demand letters relating to digital accessibility, “compliance” refers to the actions a company takes to address or comply with the demands.

 As it relates to digital accessibility, “conformance” refers to the conformance of digital materials with ADA-related digital accessibility requirements.
 The level of conformance required is dependent on the company and industry.
-For example, places of public accommodation such as banks, grocery stores, amusement parks, etc., must make their digital content fully accessible, use WCAG 2.0 Level AA as the standard.
+For example, places of public accommodation such as banks, grocery stores, amusement parks, etc., must make their digital content fully accessible, using WCAG 2.0 Level AA as the standard.

 Representation on Your CivicEngage Website